-- Competitor activity – local site marketing opportunities
+- Competitor activity – local site marketing opportunities.

-The multi-unit manager should, over time, coach and develop the unit manager to take ownership for this process and to almost use them as “an external consultant”; challenging current thinking and practices, objectively observing performance and providing broad best practices.
+The multi-unit manager should, over time, coach and develop the unit manager to take ownership for this process and to almost use them as an external consultant; challenging current thinking and practices, objectively observing performance and providing broad best practices.

-Multi-unit managers should develop a 1:1 business review into a process that covers “operations in 4D” through a formal, structured approach that develops managers and consequently the units’ performance.
+Multi-unit managers should develop a one-to-one business review into a process that covers “operations in 4D” through a formal, structured approach that develops managers and consequently the units’ performance.
 On a monthly basis each of the areas described below would be reviewed with the unit manager, although not all on the same visit.

 - Cost of goods/margin management